Discover more from Pitch + Persuade

 Here are some key ideas to consider.

 We hope this list is helpful as you are thinking through your own training.
 The key to remember this is all a big experiment with no right or wrong ways to do it.
 So have fun, try new things, and don’t be afraid to test some crazy ideas.
-You never know what will work out and what amazing things you may create.
+You never know what will work out or what amazing things you can create.